Workshops/Mentoring

 TEXTtiles

 (One day Workshop, suitable for any level including beginners.
-Kit £5 per person)
+Kit £5 per person.
+Travel up to 1hr from South Yorkshire)

 NEW for 2027, using your own handwriting, stamps, stencils, purchased fabrics, or hand-printed cloth, you create a series of nine small fabric collage “tiles.”
 Working on this smaller scale often sparks new ideas and unexpected discoveries, resulting in a cohesive little series that can presented in a variety of ways.